 - 8.6 The application site is located within a residential area that forms part of the established urban area of Northampton and which is well served by existing services and facilities.
 The proposal is therefore compatible with the nature of the surrounding area and represents development in a sustainable location.
-The principle of the development is therefore considered to be in accordance with Policies S1 and S10 of the West Northamptonshire Joint Core Strategy. - 8.7 The Council cannot currently demonstrate a five year housing land supply and the proposal would add to the supply of housing in Northampton, albeit on an extremely modest scale, and this weighs in favour of the application. - 8.8 Supporting information states that "In consideration of an aging family member, the applicant wishes to construct the dwelling to include elements that can be adapted in the future to aid the accessibility to and within the building."
-It further states that the proposal has been designed "to promote the concept of sustainable development with living space provided for able bodied persons whilst having elements capable of being easily adapted for those with mobility issues."
-The layout of the proposed dwelling includes a very spacious garage which would enable wheelchair access around a vehicle as well as an area which appears to be for use as a lift.

-- 8.9 A dwelling that can be readily adapted in the future is consistent with the aims of Policies H1 and H4 of the Joint core Strategy as well as Policy H14 of the emerging Local Plan Part 2 in terms of supporting the delivery of a range of housing, including housing capable of meeting the changing circumstances of the occupiers over their lifetime. - 8.10 The principle of development is therefore considered to be acceptable, subject to assessment of the matters detailed in the remainder of this appraisal.
+The principle of the development is therefore considered to be in accordance with Policies S1 and S10 of the West Northamptonshire Joint Core Strategy. - 8.7 The Council cannot currently demonstrate a five year housing land supply and the proposal would add to the supply of housing in Northampton, albeit on an extremely modest scale, and this weighs in favour of the application. - 8.8 The proposal is described as a partially adaptable dwelling.
+It includes a large integral parking area that is designed to allow for wheelchair access around the parking space as well as an area that appears to be for use as a lift. - 8.9 A dwelling that can be adapted in the future is consistent with the aims of Policies H1 and H4 of the Joint core Strategy as well as Policy H14 of the emerging Local Plan Part 2 in terms of supporting the delivery of a range of housing, including housing capable of meeting the changing circumstances of the occupiers over their lifetime. - 8.10 The principle of development is therefore considered to be acceptable, subject to assessment of the matters detailed in the remainder of this appraisal.